 Group agreements, sometimes referred to as group norms, other times as group expectations, and yet others (though less desirable as I write below) as group rules, aid in establishing a normative culture.
 This is a culture in which youth begin to develop a sense of respect, trust, and hopefully vulnerability.
 This type of normative culture is inherently therapeutic and benefits youth in either traditional classrooms or clinical groups.
 If done successfully (and this also heavily has do to with the youth in the groups, not just you as the facilitator establishing group agreements; i.e., cut yourself some slack if you try this and it doesn’t result in a highly trusting, cohesive group) there is the potential to offer the adolescents you work with a highly transformational experience.
 Consider for example, that in mainstream society right now we condition our young men to be anti-emotional (minus anger) and our young women to value superficial beauty over inner personal qualities.
 Creating a culture of trust and cohesiveness could work toward dismantling such conditioning.
 And again (sorry for the broken record but I repeat for emphasis), this could benefit youth in anything from a single gender therapy group to a mixed gender social studies class in a high school.

-If you have the luxury, it’s best to presence these agreements in your first group meeting.
-I know for some of you in the classroom setting, that time may have already passed and in such cases it’s okay to presence agreements later in the school year, just expect some resistance (see article on resistance coming soon!).
+If you have the luxury, it’s best to present these agreements in your first group meeting.
+I know for some of you in the classroom setting, that time may have already passed and in such cases it’s okay to presence agreements later in the school year, just expect some resistance.
 In the Mindfulness-Based Substance Abuse 12-Session Curriculum I co-developed for example, we spend the better part of the whole first session discussing group agreements.
 This leads to myself having the ability to leverage those agreements throughout the 12 sessions, which leads to a more trusting and cohesive group.

 So, I’d like to offer four simple tips for establishing group agreements during the first meeting.
 This isn’t an exhaustive list, but rather a guide to get you started in developing your normative, trusting group environment.